dmark/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-For this part of the assignment, you can ignore the missing values in the dataset**.
+For this part of the assignment, you can ignore the missing values in the dataset.

-**Note: for this part of the assignment we are told we can "ignore the missing values in the dataset".
-It is not clear whether this means to ignore just the specific NA values or whether we can ignore any observations with 1 or more NA values.
-For my work below, I chose to ignore the individual NA values, not entore observations.

-1. Calculate the total number of steps taken per day
+1. Calculate the total number of steps taken per day.

 ```r